 Pallof Press & Pallof Press Variations

 One of the main functions of the core is to resist rotation, and the pallof press helps you train your core to learn to resist.
-Learning to resist rotation is particularly helpful for our clients who participate in contact and collision sports, for clients who need to increase their lumbopelvic stability, or generally for clients who suffer from core or lower body pain.
+Learning to resist rotation is particularly helpful for people who participate in contact and collision sports, for those who need to increase their lumbopelvic stability, or generally for those who suffer from core or lower body pain.

 Cadence: 3 sets of 15 reps in each direction